Ebazhanov/linkedin-skill-assessments-quizzes/sharepoint/sharepoint-quiz.md

 - [ ] The current group membership page provides shortcuts at the bottom of the page to other groups.
 - [ ] The Getting Started links are updated with groups for easy access.

 #### Q49.
-A user mentios that a list in one site seems different in another site, although the lists are essentially the same.
-What settings is causing the discrepancy between the lists?
+A user mentions that a list on one site seems different on another site, although the lists are essentially the same.
+Which settings is causing the discrepancy between the lists?

 - [ ] the object permissions
 - [ ] the user permissions